-Over the last couple of seasons, Oklahoma City Thunder point guard Russell Westbrook has put up a historic run that we haven’t seen since Oscar Robinson was still in the league.
-The 2017 NBA MVP has used his excellent athleticism and ability to get to the hole while averaging a triple-double each of the past two seasons.
+Over the last couple of seasons, then-Oklahoma City Thunder and current Houston Rockets point guard Russell Westbrook has put up a historic run that we haven’t seen since Oscar Robinson was still in the league.
+The 2017 NBA MVP has used his excellent athleticism and ability to get to the hole while averaging a triple-double each of the past three seasons.

-He’s well on his way to averaging a third this year, as Oklahoma City looks to secure a top seed in the Western Conference playoffs.
-Even with this historic run is Russell Westbrook the all-time leader triple doubles?
+Even with that historic run, is Russell Westbrook the all-time leader triple doubles?
 We have our list of the top five players all time so let’s take a look at where Russell lands on the list.

-LeBron and Wilt Chamberlain come in tied on our list with 78 career triple doubles each.
+Wilt Chamberlain was tied for fifth on the all-time triple doubles list with 78 until another all-time star (whom we’ll meet in a moment) passed him.
 Wilt Chamberlain was one of the most dominant players to ever play in the league and holds the record for most points in a game with 100.

 LeBron James is well on his way to finishing his career as the greatest player of all time, but at the age of 34, he doesn’t have many high-level years left.
 Look for James to probably reach around 100 career triple-doubles when all is said and done.